bokkypoobah/SirinLabsCrowdsaleContractAudit/bokkyAudit/code-review/token/MintableToken.md

    * @dev Function to stop minting new tokens.
    * @return True if the operation was successful.
    */
-  function finishMinting() onlyOwner public returns (bool) {
+  // BK Ok - Only owner can execute.
+The crowdsale contract will be the owner in this case function finishMinting() onlyOwner public returns (bool) {
+    // BK Ok
     mintingFinished = true;
+    // BK Ok - Log event
     MintFinished();
+    // BK Ok
     return true;
   }
 }